 To assess the adductor magnus, the subject would lie supine on a mat.
 The assessor would slowly move the bent knee toward the subject's arm pit (on the same side).
 The angle of the hip when the pelvis begins to posteriorly rotates should be noted as well any sensations the subject feels.

 To assess the gluteus magnus, a similar test would be performed, except the hip would first be externally rotated so the bent knee points outward.
 Then, the lower would be slowly moved toward the subject chest.
 Again the angle of the hip when the pelvis begins to posteriorly rotates should be noted as well as the subject sensations.

 Dynamic flexibility movements (i.e. deep squats with body weight or empty bar) can be performed immediately before squatting.
 Static stretching for the gluteus maximus and/or the adductor magnus (depending on assessment above) can be performed immediately following a weight training session.

 A wider stance often allows those with flexibility issues to squat deeper.
 Just remember to keep the knees orientated the same direction of the feet.

-When introducing new form (i.e. fuller range of motion, wider stance, etc), allow for adaptation which includes adequate recovery and progressive loads over time.
+When introducing new form (i.e. fuller range of motion, wider stance, etc), initially lighten your workout weight.
+Progressively increase your workout weight as strength increases, allowing for adaptation, including adequate recovery and progressive loads over time.
 Also see Adaptation Criteria.
 For advanced trainees, periodization with varying workloads (i.e. light heavy days) may be required for adoption for continued progress.